Join our council of governors

-You can join as a member of the trust as long as you live in England.
+You can join as a member of our trust as long as you live in England, are aged 16 or over, or are a carer for a patient who is aged under 16.
 If you are a permanent or contracted member of staff, you automatically become a member.

 If you would like to check your membership status, please email our membership office.

-Please do contact the membership office with any questions, by calling 020 3758 2116 or emailing rf.membership@nhs.net.
+You can contact the membership office with any questions by calling 020 3758 2116, or by emailing rf.membership@nhs.net.

-Documents and guidance about NHS foundation trust governors and members can be found on Gov.uk.
+Documents and guidance about NHS foundation trust governors and members can be found on gov.uk or by viewing our trust constitution.

 How much time will I have to commit?

-Governors will be expected to attend eight council meetings a year, which will include one joint trust board and council meeting, and the organisation's AGM, which is known as the annual members' meeting.
+Governors will be expected to attend four council meetings a year, extraordinary council meetings, governor induction sessions and the organisation's annual general meeting, which is known as the Annual Members' Meeting.

 Will I be paid?